void

 Background

 Třeboňsko is the area around Třeboň in South Bohemia.
-The area is flat and known for it's many fish-ponds (rybníky).
+The area is flat and known for its many fish ponds (rybníky).

 Quote(s) from the novel